ideal-lab5/idn-acuity-index-substrate/README.md

 ### Tutorial

 Hybrid is still early in the development process.
-Currently it can index event parameters from many events in Polkadot: AccountId, AccountIndex, AuctionIndex, BountyIndex, CandidateHash, MessageId, ParaId, PoolId, ProposalHash, ProposalIndex, RefIndex, RegistrarIndex, TipHash.
+Currently it can index event parameters from many events in Polkadot: AccountId, AccountIndex, AuctionIndex, BountyIndex, CandidateHash, EraIndex, MessageId, ParaId, PoolId, PreimageHash, ProposalHash, ProposalIndex, RefIndex, RegistrarIndex, SessionIndex, TipHash.
+Additionally, all events are indexed by event variant.

 #### Run tests